Mary Chamberlain: Historical career

 From 1987 to 1991, she lived in Barbados, and began working in Caribbean history.
-Using oral history, she published two pioneering studies of migration and families, Narratives of Exile and Return and Family Love in the Diaspora: Migration and the Anglo Caribbean Experience, and a further study of decolonization, Empire and Nation-building in the Caribbean: Barbados 1937–1966.
+Using oral history, she published two pioneering studies of migration and families, Narratives of Exile and Return and Family Love in the Diaspora: Migration and the Anglo Caribbean Experience, and a highly acclaimed study of decolonization, Empire and Nation-building in the Caribbean: Barbados 1937–1966.

 Chamberlain is widely considered one of the founders of oral history, was the reviews editor of the Oral History Journal from 1977 to 1987 and co-founder of the London History Workshop Centre.
 She is the author of many articles on women's history, oral history and Caribbean history, has edited a number of books, and was a founding editor or the series Memory and Narrative.
 She has served on editorial, advisory and government committees, and held visiting professorships at the University of the West Indies (1995, 2004), and New York University (2004).
 She has been the recipient of a number of research awards and is an adviser to the National Life Story Collection at the British Library and the Raphael Samuel History Centre.

 National Life Stories conducted an oral history interview (C1149/27) with Mary Chamberlain in 2012 for its Oral History of Oral History collection held by the British Library.

 Fiction career

-Her UK debut novel The Dressmaker of Dachau was published in 2015, and has sold to 19 countries.
+Her UK debut novel The Dressmaker of Dachau was published in 2015, and sold to 19 countries.
 She credits the inspiration for the story to two of her aunts, of whom one left the family and ran away, and the other was imprisoned by the Nazi regime during the Second World War.
-Other fiction works include 'The Hidden' in 2019, and 'The Forgotten' in 2021, both published by Oneworld.
+Other fiction works include 'The Hidden' (2019), set in the Channel Islands under the Nazi occupation, 'The Forgotten' (2021) based in Berlin in 1945 and England in the 1950s and 'The Lie' (2023) about the fraught relationship of sisters spanning six decades, all published by Oneworld.
 She is also the author of an earlier novel set in the Caribbean, The Mighty Jester.